 - Complete the initial online MA Conditional Admission application - Note: The professional reference listed on the application will be required to fill out an online reference form.
-The reference will also be used to confirm the applicant's agency membership (to determine if the applicant is eligible for the 50% discount on the Foundations of Biblical Faith introduction course). - Submit government-issued photo identification (Driver's license, passport, or a national document) - Submit Unofficial Transcripts - Complete, sign and submit required acceptance forms which consist of the Notice to Prospective Students, School Performance Fact Sheet, and Course Enrollment Agreement once the signed acceptance forms are reviewed and approved, the student may enroll in courses.
+The reference will also be used to confirm the applicant's agency membership (to determine if the applicant is eligible for the 50% discount on the Foundations of Biblical Faith introduction course). - Submit government-issued photo identification (Driver's license, passport, or a national document) - Submit Unofficial Transcripts - Complete, sign and submit required acceptance forms which include the School Performance Fact Sheet and Course Enrollment Agreement once the signed acceptance forms are reviewed and approved, the student may enroll in courses.
 Signed Enrollment Agreements will be posted in Populi within 10 days of acceptance.